 It took me a while to figure out how the espresso machine works, a success I wasn’t able to replicate with the dishwasher.
 I taught myself how to use the washing machine then I dried my clothes in the spin.
-Back home I didn’t have an iron, thus was fascinated when I pressed the wrinkles off my pants.
+Back home I didn’t have an iron, thus I was fascinated when I pressed the wrinkles off my pants.
 These are the things I would love to have in my own home, they sure made my stay in Australia a lot easier.
-It surprised me that I could fend for myself in a foreign country, but I am more surprised with how easy I was able to adjust in a place about 4,000 kilometers away from home.
+It surprised me that I could fend for myself in a foreign country, but I am more surprised by how easy I was able to adjust in a place about 4,000 kilometers away from home.
 There was no sense of feeling out of place, no missing the things I have back home.
-I mean, how could I when I stayed at Meriton Suites Chatswood, a hotel that pretty much have everything.
+I mean, how could I when I stayed at Meriton Suites Chatswood, a hotel that pretty much has everything.

 Still reeling from the fact I just spent AUD 63 (that’s 2,501.73 in peso) for a 21-minute taxi ride from Elizabeth Street to Chatswood, I pulled my luggage and walked with my back hunched from carrying Monster toward the lobby of Meriton Suites.

 Meriton Suites is a chain of hotels, established in 2003 by Harry Triguboff, Meriton Group’s managing director and a billionaire property entrepreneur.
 It is said to be the largest owner of hotels in Australia, operating in 18 locations in Sydney, Brisbane, and Gold Coast.
 In Sydney alone, there are 14 Meriton Suites, including the one in Chatswood.

 Meriton Suites in Chatswood is a serviced apartment; big space and fully furnished, ideal for long-term stays.
 It’s just a few minute’s walk from the train station and only one station away from North Ryde where the building of our company is located.